-There are nearly 150 petroleum refineries operating in the United States.
+There are approximately 130 petroleum refineries operating in the United States.
 Each day, these refineries are capable of turning more than 18 million barrels of crude oil into highly demanded petroleum products, such as gasoline and diesel fuel.

 The process of refining crude oil is very complex and can result in pollutant leaks and releases to the atmosphere through flares and vents at the facility.
 These emissions impact the air quality and health of local communities.
 One of the most harmful components of crude oil, and one of the pollutants most at risk of leaking, is benzene, a known carcinogen.
 Pursuant to two Clean Air Act programs, emissions control technology must be installed and operated at refineries to minimize and control releases of air pollutants.
 These programs are: New Source Performance Standards (NSPS) for newly constructed or newly upgraded refineries, and the National Emissions Standards for Hazardous Air Pollutants (NESHAP), which regulates emissions of toxic air pollutants, such as benzene.

-In 2015, the Environmental Protection Agency (EPA) updated the Petroleum Refinery Sector Rule, which strengthened requirements for refineries under NSPS and NESHAP.
+In 2015, EPA updated the Petroleum Refinery Sector Rule, which strengthened requirements for refineries under NSPS and NESHAP.
 The rule was projected to reduce emissions of toxic air pollutants by 5,200 tons per year and emissions of volatile organic compounds by 50,000 tons per year.
-It also includes provisions for fenceline monitoring of emissions to enable early detection of high levels of pollution and facility malfunctions.
-The EPA estimated that the updated standards and monitoring requirements would lower cancer risks for more than 1.4 million people living near refineries.
+It also included provisions for fenceline monitoring of emissions to enable early detection of high levels of pollution and facility malfunctions.
+EPA estimated that the updated standards and monitoring requirements would lower cancer risks for more than 1.4 million people living near refineries.

 Dec.
-1, 2015 EPA publishes a final rule revising the NESHAP for petroleum refineries and making technical corrections to their NSPS.
+1, 2015 EPA publishes a final rule revising the NESHAP for petroleum refineries and making technical corrections to the NSPS.
 The revisions include updating the emissions control standards with which petroleum refineries must comply.
 The rule also requires additional emissions monitoring and reporting at refineries.
-Compliance dates for the various requirements were set between February 2016 and January 2019.
+Compliance dates for the various requirements are set between Feb.
+2016 and Jan.
+2019.

 Feb.
-1, 2016 EarthJustice, on behalf of more than ten environmental organizations, submits a petition for reconsideration to the EPA.
-The petition alleges that certain sections of the final rule were not included in the proposal, meaning that the environmental groups and the public were not given proper notice and the opportunity to comment.
-The groups also challenged certain aspects of the rule, including exemptions from regulation for releases of hazardous emissions that occur due to equipment malfunction.
-The environmental groups filed a petition for review with the D.C.
-Circuit Court of Appeals, Air Alliance Houston, et al v.
-EPA et al, no. 16-01035.
-This case was later consolidated with American Fuel & Petrochemical, et al. v.
-EPA.
+1, 2016 EarthJustice and other environmental organizations petition for reconsideration to EPA.
+The petition alleges that certain sections of the final rule were not included in the proposal and challenges certain aspects of the rule, including exemptions from regulation for releases of hazardous emissions that occur due to equipment malfunction.

 July 13, 2016 EPA finalizes the amendments proposed in February.
 The agency extended two compliance dates through the amendments and made technical corrections to the 2015 rule.

 April 10, 2018 EPA publishes a proposed rule , proposing revisions to the refinery rule to address industry’s 2016 petition.
 The rule proposed technical corrections for work practice standards for flares and pressure relief devices as well as revisions to fenceline monitoring, recordkeeping, and reporting.
-In a press release, the EPA stated that the proposal would save industry $11.5 million in regulatory costs.
-Comments were due on May 25, 2018.

-July 10, 2018 EPA publishes a proposed rule to further extend the compliance date for maintenance vent standards at certain refineries to January 30, 2019.
-The original compliance date for these refineries was February 1, 2016.
-Comments were due on August 9, 2018.
+July 10, 2018 EPA publishes a proposed rule to further extend the compliance date for maintenance vent standards at certain refineries to Jan.
+30, 2019.
+The original compliance date for these refineries was Feb.
+1, 2016.

 Nov.
 26, 2018 EPA publishes a final rule amending the 2015 NESHAP and NSPS for petroleum refineries.
-The EPA did not extend the compliance date for maintenance vent standards as proposed in July and instead made the effective compliance date 30 days from November 26.
-The agency did finalize, with minor changes, most of the proposals from the proposed rule published in April.
-The EPA contends that these changes are insignificant and will not negatively impact the environment.
-Certain commentators, most notably environmental organizations, argue that the changes weaken the regulations and provide leniency for industry.
+EPA did not extend the compliance date for maintenance vent standards as proposed in July and instead made the effective compliance Dec.
+26, 2018.
+The agency did finalize, with minor changes, most of the technical changes from the proposal.